 Nov 18, 2019 TEFL begins - Dec 13 graduation.

 The fee you pay to teach in Italy goes to our 501(c)(3) non-profit public charity, The GeoVisions Foundation.
-The program donation for this experience covers our costs of local screening of potential host schools in Italy; assisting you with the process of compiling the documents you will need to collect for a guaranteed job and the correct visa; and assistance in Italy during your entire stay to make sure what you have agreed to is what really happens.
-This provides you a great deal of security and a social base to grow and enjoy your time in Italy.
-If you are from the US, the fee also includes your travel and medical insurance.
+The program donation for this experience covers our costs of local screening of potential host schools in Italy; assisting you with the process of compiling the documents you will need to collect for a guaranteed job and the correct visa, and assistance in Italy to make sure what you have agreed to is what happens.
+This provides you with a great deal of security and a social base to grow and enjoy your time in Italy.
+If you are from the US, the fee also includes your medical and travel insurance.

-Orientation is included during your 130-hour TEFL course, and is ongoing for the month of the TEFL course.
+Orientation is included during your 130-hour TEFL course and is ongoing for the month.

 You are allowed to teach English in Italy around 20 hours a week on your visa.
-You’re not going to get rich, but the experiences you are going to have far outweigh the lack of salary.
+You’re not going to get rich, but the experiences you are going to have will far outweigh the lack of salary.
 Still, you can expect to earn €900 per month.
-And if you want to be a private tutor on your time off, you can earn even more.
+Moreover, if you want to be a private tutor on your time off, you can make even more.

 That’s a minimum of $1,050 US per month for 20 hours a week of teaching.
 Pick up some outside tutoring and the salary can go up.
 That means your out of pocket expenses to get to Italy, the GeoVisions fee and your living expenses during your TEFL course are paid for soon.
 At the very least, at the end of your time in Italy, you will have traveled there and back again and lived the entire time for free.
 It’s possible to come home with money, based on your lifestyle.